billsix/programmingFromTheGroundUp/docs/source/counting.rst

--  If you try to read in several bytes at a time using ``movl`` but deal with them on a byte-by-byte basis using the least significant byte (i.e. - by using FIXMEAMPal; and/or shifting of the register), this will be in a different order than they appear in memory.
+-  If you try to read in several bytes at a time using ``movl`` but deal with them on a byte-by-byte basis using the least significant byte (i.e. - by using %al; and/or shifting of the register), this will be in a different order than they appear in memory.

 -  If you read or write files written for different architectures, you